Sameer745/Pizza-sales---sql/README.md

 -> A small number of pizza types generate a large share of revenue.  <br> -> These insights can help restaurants improve menu strategy, pricing, and inventory planning.  <br>

+# How to Run the Project
+-> Install WorkbenchSQL . <br>
+-> Set up the database schema and tables using the provided  structure. <br>
+-> Insert the sample data into the respective tables. <br>
+-> Execute SQL queries to solve the listed problems. <br>
+-> Review the output of the queries to understand pizza sales trends and business insights. <br>

 # Author

 Sameer Ahmed